 Strategic, operational and tactical digital warfare techniques have combined with unique characteristics of this domain - such as the asymmetry between attacker and defender or the speed of propagation; contaminating itself with other economic and criminal spheres, to the point of representing today a unicum that rewards this cataloging by raising it almost to a technological singularity.

-This is the thought that stimulated me a news concerning a threat actor particular, called Lazarus.
+This is the thought that stimulated me a news concerning a threat actors particular, called Lazarus.

 "Threat actor" is a specific name, normally reserved for organized actors who - sometimes sponsored by states - have emerged through the use of well-defined and particular attack strategies, procedures and techniques.
 Lazarusspecifically, it is a group sponsored by the North Korean state and active since 2009; according to other classifications, this group can be known by the acronym APT38, Hidden Cobra, ZINC (read article).